MauroDeryckere/NES-Maze-Crusade/README.md

 ### Sources

-For the controller input on the NES there are some things to consider if you use DPCM safety, to ensure this won't be an issue I used the following [source](https://www.nesdev.org/wiki/Controller_reading_code).
+For the controller input on the NES there are some things to consider if you use DPCM samples, to ensure this won't be an issue I used the following [source](https://www.nesdev.org/wiki/Controller_reading_code).

 ### Initial Project